 Non-Surgical versus Surgical Treatment of Achilles Tendon Ruptures

 I am especially curious about the non-surgical conservative approach to treatment, which I ended up choosing.
 Non-surgical treatment has become much more common in recent years, but the debate on surgery versus no surgery rages on.
 Even when it comes to the non-surgical approach, there is significant debate about the best approach when following this conservative treatment option (lengthy immobilization versus rapid/early mobilization; many weeks in a cast followed by boot, versus some weeks in a cast followed by boot, versus immediate boot and no cast at all (!) per some modern protocols; duration of partial versus full weight bearing periods; impact of size of fully ruptured gap on choice of treatment; and much more).
-Here is a chronological list of studies in support of non-surgical treatment of achilles tendon ruptures.
+Make sure to read this chronoogical list of studies in support of non-surgical treatment of achilles tendon ruptures.

 In the US, surgery is still by far the most popular choice, although the non-surgical approach is becoming more popular due to a number of favorable recent studies.
-In the UK, it seems like the non-surgical approach is more popular (although I wonder how much that is impacted by the fact that the government — NHS — incurs fewer costs with that), and it would be nice to get exact statistics.
+In the UK, it seems like the non-surgical approach is more popular (although I wonder how much that is impacted by the public NHS incurs fewer costs with that), and it would be nice to get exact statistics.
 From what I have gathered, in other places with state provided health care (such as Canada and Scandinavia), the non-surgical approach is also far more popular than in the US.
-According to some anecdotes I have read on the internet, in New Zealand surgery is not even offered for achilles tendon ruptures (unless they are re-ruptures)!
+According to some anecdotes I have read on the internet, in New Zealand surgery is not even offered initially for achilles tendon ruptures anymore!

 Among professional athletes, surgery is almost always the preferred choice of treatment, although I have read of the New Zealand All Blacks rugby team and some Canadian professional athletes choosing the conservative no surgery option.
 Since Denmark has produced so many world class badminton players, I am especially curious if any of them have ever gone the non-surgical route and come back to play professionally.
-It seems like all of the athletes (see athletes and celebrities who have ruptured their achilles tendon) who rupture their achilles tendon in the US opt for surgery.
+It seems like all of the athletes who tear their achilles tendon in the US opt for surgery.
 Even in Europe, it seems like most of the famous football (soccer) players who rupture their achilles tendon opt for surgery.